-Mercedes A-Class review - Reliability and Safety
+Mercedes A-Class review - Reliability and safety

-All versions of the A-Class come loaded with safety kit: an active bonnet, forward collision warning, autonomous emergency braking, auto headlights, and a glut of airbags are standard throughout the range.
+All versions of the A-Class come loaded with safety kit: an active bonnet, forward collision warning, autonomous emergency braking (AEB), auto headlights, and a glut of airbags are standard throughout the range.
 Also included is ‘Mercedes me connect’; an in-built system which not only keeps the driver within easy contact of approved breakdown services, but is also able to contact the emergency services in the event of a serious accident.

 As with other models in the Mercedes range, the A-Class comes with a three-year, unlimited mileage warranty.
 That’s a match for BMW’s standard warranty, and better than Audi’s which is capped at 60,000 miles over the three year period.
-Mercedes also provides 30 years’ corrosion protection from the inside out, and 30 years of breakdown cover.

 In this review

-- 2Engines, performance and driveA great cruiser with strong performance, the A-Class has uninspiring handling and the small petrol lacks refinement
+- 2Engines, performance and driveA great cruiser with strong performance, but the A-Class has uninspiring handling and the small petrol lacks refinement

-- 3MPG, CO2 and Running CostsThe A-Class has superior real-world fuel consumption figures to its rivals, but insurance costs are higher too
+- 3MPG, CO2 and running costsThe A-Class has excellent economy figures and solid residual values, but insurance costs are steep

-- 5Practicality, comfort and boot spaceBoot and cubby spaces an improvement over the old car’s, but the A-Class is still not as roomy as an Audi A3
+- 5Practicality, comfort and boot spaceBoot and cubby spaces are an improvement over the old car’s, but the A-Class is still not as roomy as an Audi A3